It’s beginning to look a lot like Christmas, which can spell trouble for HR Managers and practitioners with end of year celebrations kicking off.

 You can learn more about what ‘reasonable steps’ look like by clicking here.

 eCompliance Training offers a range of online and face to face training solutions that deal with inappropriate workplace behaviours.
-Click here to view a sample, or call Michael on 0434 075 231 to arrange access to an obligation-free trial version, or to receive a proposal.
+Click here to view a sample, or call us on 1300 528 736 to arrange access to an obligation-free trial version, or to receive a proposal.